gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileTypes.md

 The operation was completed successfully
 ```

-This command removes extension of .docx from the list of files to be scanned.
+This command removes the file name extension of .docx from the list of files to be scanned.

-Note that command doesn't add the extension to the exclusion list, and if the scanner is set to scan all files (extension *) .docx file will still be scanned.
-If you want .docx files to be explicitly exlcuded from scan use Add-AIPScannerScannedFileType cmdlet to add "-.docx" to the exclusion list.
+Note that this command doesn't add the file name extension to the exclusion list, and if the scanner is configured to scan all files (`*`), files that have a file name extension of .docx will still be scanned.
+If you want files that have a .docx file name extension to be explicitly excluded from the scan, use [Add-AIPScannerScannedFileTypes](.\Add-AIPScannerScannedFileTypes) to add `-.docx` to the exclusion list.

 ### Example 2: Remove .lnk files from the exclusion list of files to scan
 ```powershell